Clinical Psychology Salary and Career Outlook

 Great Clinical Psychologist Jobs

-Child Psychologists: This area of psychology attracts those who want to work with youth and children.
-Responsibilities may include teaching children healthy coping mechanisms, assisting them with emotional distress and overcoming destructive mental patterns, and offering academic guidance.
-A doctoral degree is typically required for working as a psychologist at schools, in private practice, at an inpatient or outpatient facility, in a research laboratory or in other settings.
+Child Psychologists: This field attracts those who want to work with youth and children.
+Responsibilities may include teaching children healthy coping mechanisms, assisting them with emotional distress, helping them overcome destructive mental patterns, and offering academic guidance.
+An advanced degree, such as a master’s or doctoral degree, is typically required for working as a psychologist at schools, in private practice, at an inpatient or outpatient facility, in a research laboratory, or in other settings.

-Neuropsychologist: Clinical psychologists in this subspecialization focus on brain functionality and behaviors with the goal of assessing cognitive performance to determine brain injury or damage.
-There are opportunities in many settings, including brain injury centers, stroke treatment or in academic research.
+Neuropsychologist: Clinical psychologists in this subspecialty focus on brain function and behavior, assessing cognitive performance to determine brain injury or damage.
+There are opportunities in many settings, including brain injury centers, stroke treatment, and academic research.

 Private Practice Psychologist: Another option for clinical psychologists is to set up their own private practice working with a client base ranging from young adults to families.
-As a private practitioner, you meet with clients typically in person to help them overcome obstacles to becoming high functioning individuals.
-A minimum of a master’s degree is a prerequisite for this private practice psychologists
+As a private practitioner, you meet with clients typically in person to help them overcome obstacles to becoming high-functioning individuals.
+A minimum of a master’s degree is a prerequisite for this private practice psychologist.

 Clinical Psychologist Job Outlook

-Employment of psychologists is projected to increase 3% from 2019 to 2029, reports the Bureau of Labor Statistics (BLS), much faster than the average of all other occupations.
+Employment of psychologists is projected to increase by 6% from 2024 to 2034, according to the Bureau of Labor Statistics (BLS), faster than the average for all occupations.

 What Is the Median Salary for a Clinical Psychologist?

-The medium annual wage for psychologists is $80,370, the BLS reports, with clinical psychologists earning $78,200.
+The median annual wage for psychologists is $94,310, the BLS reports, with clinical and counseling psychologists earning $95,830.

 5 Best-Paying Cities for Clinical Psychologists

-Clinical psychologist salaries can vary widely by geographic area.
-Here are some cities where annual mean wages are highest for clinical psychologists, according to BLS data on psychologists (2019):
+Clinical and counseling psychologist salaries can vary widely by geographic area.
+Here are some cities where annual mean wages are highest for clinical psychologists, according to BLS data on psychologists (2024):

 Top States For Clinical Psychology Careers